 Business Insurance for Bookkeepers - What You Need to Know

-Bookkeeping is a foundational service for thousands of small and medium businesses across Australia.
-Whether you manage accounts payable and receivable, process payroll, reconcile bank statements, or prepare GST returns, your clients depend on the accuracy and timeliness of your work.
-Bookkeepers are often sole traders or operate in small teams, handling the daily financial records that keep businesses running smoothly.
+Bookkeeping is a foundational service for hundreds of thousands of small and medium enterprises across Australia.
+Whether you process accounts payable and receivable, run payroll, reconcile bank statements, or prepare and lodge BAS returns, your clients depend on the accuracy and timeliness of your work.
+The Tax Practitioners Board (TPB) registers BAS agents who lodge activity statements on behalf of clients, while professional bodies such as the Institute of Certified Bookkeepers (ICB) and the Association of Accounting Technicians set practice standards.

-Bookkeepers also face growing cyber risks.
-Even a sole-trader bookkeeper typically has access to client bank accounts, payroll records, ATO numbers, and other sensitive financial data.
-The ACSC reports that small professional services businesses are increasingly targeted by phishing and invoice fraud scams, making cyber liability cover worth considering for bookkeepers of all sizes.
+Cyber risk is a growing concern for bookkeepers of every size.
+Even a sole-practitioner bookkeeper typically has access to client bank accounts, payroll records, Tax File Numbers, and other sensitive financial data.
+The Australian Cyber Security Centre (ACSC) reports that small professional services businesses are increasingly targeted by phishing attacks and business email compromise scams, making cyber liability cover worth serious consideration.

-All major Australian business insurance providers offer policies that cover bookkeeping practices.
+All major Australian business insurers offer policies that accommodate bookkeeping practices.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Professional bodies: The Institute of Certified Bookkeepers (ICB) and the Australian Bookkeepers Association are the primary professional bodies.
-Membership demonstrates competence and commitment to ongoing professional development
+• Professional bodies: The Institute of Certified Bookkeepers (ICB) and the Association of Accounting Technicians are the primary professional bodies for bookkeepers in Australia.
+Membership signals competence and commitment to continuing education

-• Industry size: There are an estimated 5,000 - 8,000 bookkeepers operating across Australia as of 2025, ranging from sole traders to small firms with several staff
+• Industry size: Over 15,000 registered BAS agents and many additional unregistered bookkeepers operate across Australia as of 2025, servicing small businesses ranging from sole traders to SMEs

-• Common business structures: The majority of bookkeepers operate as sole traders or very small limited liability companies.
-Many work from home offices, servicing a portfolio of local small business clients
+• Common business structures: The majority of bookkeepers operate as sole traders or very small companies.
+Many work from home offices, managing a portfolio of local small business clients

-• PI insurance expectations: Professional indemnity insurance is not legally mandatory for bookkeepers, but ICNZB members are expected to hold PI cover.
-Many clients and accounting firms that subcontract bookkeeping work also require evidence of current PI insurance
+• PI insurance expectations: Professional indemnity insurance is not legally mandatory for all bookkeepers, but ICB members are expected to hold PI cover.
+Many accounting firms that subcontract bookkeeping work and larger business clients also require evidence of current PI insurance

 Cover Types for Bookkeeping Practices